machinekoder/asciidoc-sandbox/Starting-a-Machinekit-configuration-at-boot.md

         sudo systemctl status example.service

-After you have that everything works fine its time to enable the service to be started at boot:
+After you have approved that everything works fine its time to enable the service to be started at boot:

         sudo systemctl enable example.service